-22.4.1 Controlling Body
+22.4.1 CONTROLLING BODY

-Unless otherwise determined by a Controlling Body, the AFLG Tribunal Panel has the power to investigate, hear and determine a report in accordance with the Controlling Body's Constitution.
+Unless otherwise determined by a Controlling Body (here: AFLG), the AFLG Tribunal Panel has the power to investigate, hear and determine a report in accordance with the Controlling Body's (here: AFLG) Constitution.

-- a) The AFLG Tribunal Panel shall hear and determine a report made against a Player or Official and if the report is proven, may impose such sanctions (including suspension for any term), make such orders and give such directions in each case as it in its absolute discretion thinks fit. - b) If a possible red card offence has occurred but no report has been filed by an Umpire, Law 22.3.3 applies. - c) The list of set sanctions for Reportable Offences can be found in Appendix A.
+- a) The AFLG Tribunal Panel shall hear and determine a report made against a Player or Official and if the report is proven, may impose such sanctions (including suspension for any term), make such orders and give such directions in each case as it in its absolute discretion thinks fit. - b) If a possible red card offence has occurred but no report has been filed by an Umpire, Law 22.3.3 applies. - c) The list of set sanctions for Reportable Offences can be found in Appendix A. - d) The AFLG Tribunal Panel may also determine to issue sanctions against Teams, if found in breach of Laws 5.5.3, 5.5.4, 5.5.5, 5.7, 8.1.4, 11.4.7

-22.4.2 Rules Report Procedure
+22.4.2 RULES REPORT PROCEDURE

-- Shortly after the Match, the reporting field Umpire files the report using the template in Appendix G: Player/Official Report Sheet A: Match Day.
-The report must then be signed by the reporting Umpire(s), the delegate of the charged Club, and the witness Club delegate. - Step 2: After the Match Day or on the next day, the reporting field Umpire files a more detailed and written report using the template in Appendix H:Player/Official Report Sheet B: Detailed/formal Statement. - Step 3: The reporting Umpire must send both documents to the AFLG Tribunal Panel (reports(at)AFLG.de) within 48 hours after the incident has occurred. - a) If the Match was officiated by more than one field Umpire, the other field Umpire(s) are also eligible for filling in Appendix H and handing in a detailed statement if they feel that this helps the Tribunal Panel in reaching a decision.
-The same applies to boundary and goal Umpires. - b) Apart from the field Umpire's report, the AFLG Tribunal Panel may collect additional statements, e.g., from AFLG Officials, the Player, or the Club, and then reach a decision in a reasonable time, preferably before the next Mach Day, but no later than 14 days after the incident has occurred. - c) The Panel will inform the AFLG Board, the Player(s), Club Presidents concerned, involved Umpire(s) and the AFLG Umpire Coordinator about their decision within 48 hours after reaching it;
+- Step 1: Shortly after the Match, the reporting field Umpire files the report using the template in Appendix G: Player/Official Report Sheet A: Match Day.
+The reporting Umpire(s), the delegate of the charged Club, and the witness Club delegate must then sign the report. - Step 2:After the Match Day or on the next day, the reporting field Umpire files a more detailed and written report using the template in Appendix H: Player/Official Report Sheet B: Detailed/formal Statement. - Step 3: The reporting Umpire must send both documents to the AFLG Tribunal Panel (reports(at)AFLG.de) within 48 hours after the incident has occurred. - a) If the Match was officiated by more than one field Umpire, the other field Umpire(s) are also eligible for filling in Appendix H and handing in a detailed statement if they feel that this helps the Tribunal Panel in reaching a decision.
+The same applies to boundary and goal Umpires. - b) Apart from the field Umpire's report, the AFLG Tribunal Panel may collect additional statements, e.g., from AFLG Officials, the Player, or the Club, and then reach a decision in a reasonable time, preferably before the next Mach Day, but no later than 14 days after the incident has occurred. - c) The AFLG Tribunal Panel will inform the AFLG Board, the Player(s), Club Presidents concerned, involved Umpire(s) and the AFLG Umpire Coordinator about their decision within 48 hours after reaching it.

-A suspended Player/Official or the President of a relevant Team may object to the AFLG Tribunal Panel's decision.
+A suspended Player or the President of a relevant Team may object to the AFLG Tribunal Panel's decision.
 If they do so, the following shall apply:

-- d) an official objection must be filed with the AFLG Board within 48 hours after receiving the Panel's decision; - e) the AFLG Board must decide within 48 hours whether the objection is allowed, wich is the case when the AFLG Board believes: - i. the AFLG Tribunal Panel's decision is largely incorrect; - ii. the AFLG Tribunal Panel's decision is heavily biased; and - iii. the AFLG Tribunal Panel's decision contradicts the Laws mentioned in this Lawbook - f) if the AFLG Board allows the objection, the AFLG Tribunal Panel will start investigating again and must reach a new decision within seven days; - g) if the AFLG Board rejects the objection, the ALFG Tribunal Panel's decision becomes effective immediately.
+- d) an official appeal must be filed with the AFLG Board within 48 hours after receiving the Panel's decision; - e) the AFLG Board must decide within 48 hours whether the appeal is allowed, which is the case when the AFLG Board believes: - i. the AFLG Tribunal Panel's decision is largely incorrect; - ii. the AFLG Tribunal Panel's decision is heavily biased; and - iii. the AFLG Tribunal Panel's decision contradicts the Laws mentioned in this Lawbook; - f) if the AFLG Board allows the appeal, the AFLG Tribunal Panel will start investigating again and must reach a new decision within seven days; - g) if the AFLG Board rejects the appeal, the AFLG Tribunal Panel's decision becomes effective immediately.